 This procedure was the first bariatric surgery available and has successfully helped many people lose weight.
 Gastric Lap Band surgery involves taking an adjustable band and placing it around the upper part of the stomach, creating a small pouch and conversely the lower stomach into a larger pouch.
 A balloon in the band can then be increased or decreased according to the restriction required.
 The restriction allows food to enter the upper pouch but delays the release into the lower pouch, giving the feeling of being fuller for longer.
 The stomach then releases the food into the lower stomach which then allows the natural feeling of hunger to return.
 This prevents the patient from feeling hungry between meal times and allows normal digestion and absorption to take their natural course.

-Getting pregnant after bariatric surgery requires adjustments to your diet to ensure that you’re providing the right amount of nutrients for your growing baby.
-It’s a good idea to take supplementary vitamins and minerals and follow a proper nutrition plan provided by your weight loss team.
+Pregnancy after bariatric surgery does require some adjustment to your diet to ensure the provision of the correct nutrients for your growing baby.
+It’s a good idea to take supplementary vitamins and minerals and follow a nutritional plan which will be provided by your weight loss team.

-Get in contact with our helpful team if you wish to conceive after bariatric surgery – we will be happy to answer any questions or concerns you may have!
+Contact our helpful team if you would like to discuss bariatric surgery.
+We would be happy to answer any questions you may have!